 The Norwegian central health administration was reformed in 2002 and 2003 coinciding with the implementation of the large hospital reform.
 The board of health supervision was established as an autonomous agency, separated from the Directorate of Health and Social Affairs.
-Also, there was a general reforming of audit organizations in the direction of creating more autonomous audit agencies, allowing regulation on a more "objective" basis (Lægreid, Opedal and Stigen 2005).
-In 2004 The Norwegian Knowledge Centre for the Health Services was created, and this center has taken an increasingly important role as a means of developing clinical guidelines and provide premises for quality development, as well as providing hospitals with decision support.
-The hospital enterprises, as well as the governmental agencies in the health sector play a central role as a commissioner of reports from this center.
-In cases where there is difficult to make a decision due to lacking information the enterprises or the ministry may commission a report from the knowledge center in order to legitimate their decisions.
+Also, there was a general reforming of audit organizations in the direction of creating more autonomous audit agencies, allowing regulation on a more "objective" basis (St.meld.nr.
+17 [2002-2003]; Lægreid, Opedal and Stigen 2005).
+In 2004 The Norwegian Knowledge Centre for the Health Services was created, and this center has taken an increasingly important role in the development of clinical guidelines for medical procedures as well as quality development, the hospital enterprises, as well as the governmental agencies in the health sector play a central role as a commissioner of reports from this center.
+In cases where there is difficult to make a decision due to lacking information the enterprises or the ministry may commission a report from the knowledge centre in order to legitimate their decisions.
 In a field where doctors and local actors have become used to act on the basis of their own knowledge, it may be of great help if the decision-makers can justify their choices with a report that show that their decisions are either evidence-based or at least built on knowledge relating to "best practice" (Byrkjeflot and Aakre 2007).